sabinadams/prisma-fundamentals/training/sections/schema/slides.md

 1. Overview of Prisma Schema Language
 2. What is a Prisma schema?
 3. What is in a Prisma schema?
-4. What makes this special?
-5. How does the schema work?
-6. A look at a full schema
-7. Tooling

 ---